rafaelxky/RPlace/README.md

 - supports http includes, the url must provide raw text only

 # place
+- place is how you call your definitions with values assigned
 - ex: //- place def_name where var_name=var_value, var2=val2:
+- it suports single line and multiline double quote variables
-//- place def_name where body = "
+- ex: //- place def_name where body = "
     multiline variable
 //- ":
-- this is how you call your definitions with value assignements
-- it suports single line and multiline double quote variables
-- if no value or default is provided the program will trow
+- if no value or default is provided the program will throw
 - you can define defaults with def place or arrow variables
 - you can use variables inside place
 - ex: //- place name where a=$#var
 - in this case "a" will be replaced by the value of "var" from the parent